centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 └── plugin.pm   # Type: File. **Plugin** definition.
 ```

 Note the os/linux/**local**.
-The project offer other way to monitor Linux, SNMP for example.
+The project offers other ways to monitor Linux, SNMP for example.
 To avoid
-mixing modes using different protocols in the same directory and face some naming collision, we split
+mixing modes using different protocols in the same directory and face some naming collisions, we split
 them across several directories making it clear what protocol they rely on.

-Now, let's see how these concepets combine to buil a command line:
+Now, let's see how these concepts combine to build a command line:

 ```shell
 # <perl interpreter> <main_binary> --plugin=<perl_normalized_path_to_plugin_file> --mode=<mode_name>